amschechter/amschechter.github.io/_posts/2025-12-06-Spatial_Sankey.md

 This is when I decided that rather than using line segments I would be better off using polygons.
 Thus begun a lot of tweaking and tinkering to make a curvy polygon, connect them together, project them onto a map, connect them together on maps, derive their positioning from data, and to make it all look good in the process!
 This is all very much still a work in progress but I am happy with what I am working with so far.

 Here is that same section of route that I plotted in the last map.
+Please drag the map around or zoom in/out to get a different view or hover over any route section to get the rider numbers that that specific portion represents.

 <iframe src="/images/SankeyMap/E_line_semi_finalized.html" height="555" width="700" allowfullscreen="" frameborder="0"> </iframe>